 Showcasing yourself as a proactive team member from the outset is a great way to get off to a good start with your new team.
 If you’re instantly solving problems then you’re adding value straight away – this is one of the best first impressions you could offer!

-You may have started your new job, but the team at Huxley are still here to offer expert advice.
+You may have started your new job, but the team are Real Staffing are still here to offer expert advice whenever you need it.
 Our consultative service doesn’t stop after placement, so if you have any questions, don’t be afraid to reach out to us.